EndingOsprey317/jlib/README.md

 This function will echo back into the terminal any text given into the arguments of the function

-Arguments: all arguments will print a string of text seperated by a line break for each argument
+Arguments 1+: all arguments will print a string of text seperated by a line break for each argument

 ## jlib.\_\_str\_\_()

 _JLIB: echo
 --jlib.echo(): echo multiple lines of text entered back into the terminal

+# jlib.fsend
+## jlib.fsend()

+This function will append a file with any text given as arguments

+Argument 1: name of the file to be written into
+Argument 2+: text to be written into the file, seperated by a line break

+## jlib.fsend.overwrite()

+This function will overwrite a file with any text given as arguments

+Argument 1: name of the file to be overwritten
+Argument 2+: text to be written into the file, seperated by a line break

+## jlib.fsend.delete()

+This function will delete a file.
+The function will allow only the contents of the file to be deleted, not the file itself.

+Argument 1: name of the file to be deleted
+Argument 2: boolean - true will keep the file but still delete the contents whereas false will delete the entire file